Frequently Asked Questions

 • How long can I store a cell-loaded HIVE at -20C?

+Cell-loaded HIVEs should be frozen.
 Storing your cell-loaded HIVE at -80C is similar to storage at -20C.
-Testing of longer storage periods is ongoing.

 • Can I go directly from Sample Capture to Processing without storing cell-loaded HIVEs?